ocaml/v2.ocaml.org/site/learn/tutorials/null_pointers_asserts_and_warnings.md

 Programming languages also support nulls, although they may be easier to use in some than in others.
-In Java, any reference to an object can be null, so it might make sense in Java to store the age as an `Integer` and allow references to the age to be `null`.
+In Java, any reference to an object can be null, so it might make sense in Java to store the age as an `Integer` and allow references to the age to be null.
 In C pointers can, of course, be null, but if you wanted a simple integer to be null, you'd have to first box it up into an object allocated by `malloc` on the heap.